ucsd-ets/datahub-docker-stack/Documentations/scripts.md

 - Useful information of each image from previous section is all stored in [`Result`](/scripts/runner.py#L22).
 It will be parsed to strings and written to the following directories:
 - `artifacts/`: it contains the [`Result`](/scripts/runner.py#L22) turned into a .yml file for each "started" image.
 - `logs/`: it contains various types of logs that may help with debug
-  - a `run.log` which is the same as what we see in the Github Action page.
+  - a `run.log` which is the same as what we see in the Github Actions page.
   - a `<image_fullname>.build.log` which is the console output during `docker build` of each image.
   - a `<image_fullname>.basic-tests.log` which is the pytest output of basic test of each image.
   - ALL other useful debugging information of ALL file formats can and should be stored here.
 E.g. screenshots by Selenium upon test failure.